 A recurring problem for Christians who are open about their faith relates to Article 220 of the Moroccan Penal Code, which criminalizes "shaking the faith of a Muslim".
 This means many Christians who discuss their faith with others are at risk of arrest and criminal prosecution.
-Advocates for the rights of Christians have also been targeted by the government and Islamic fundamentalists.
+Advocates for the rights of Christians are being monitored by the government and Islamist fundamentalists.
 While the law only punishes proselytization, converts to Christianity can be punished in other ways, for instance by losing inheritance rights and custody of children.